badlogic/mariozechner.at/src/posts/2025-04-20-boxie/index.md

 The VSET pin is connected to a 18k Ohm resistor, which sets the maximal charging voltage to 4.2V for both battery chemistries.

-Finally, STAT1 and STAT2 are connected to LEDs, which are connected to VBAT via a 620 Ohm resistor each.
-STAT1 and STAT2 are open drain ouputs; the IC will pull them low if the LEDs should light up.
+Finally, STAT1 and STAT2 are connected to LEDs, which are connected to VBAT via 620 Ohm resistors.
+STAT1 and STAT2 are open-drain outputs; the IC will pull them low when the LEDs should light up.

 ### Power management
 The system can either be powered by USB-C or by the battery.
 The USB-C voltage is 5V, while the battery voltage can range anywhere from 3-4.2V.
 The ESP32-S3 requires 3.3V, so we need to regulate the power source voltage down.
 We also want to prevent the battery from discharging below 3.08V, so we need a voltage monitor that can power down the ESP32-S3.
 Here's how that's done: